-During the year ended December 31, 2021, the SPV repaid \$15.0 million to cover a borrowing base deficit, repaid the remaining outstanding balance of \$50.0 million and terminated the Receivables Financing Facility.
-The termination resulted in expense of \$0.5 million recorded within "Debt modification costs and extinguishment gain (loss)" in our Consolidated Statements of Comprehensive Loss for the year ended December 31, 2021.
+During the year ended December 31, 2021, the SPV repaid \$15.0 million to cover a borrowing base deficit, repaid the outstanding balance of \$50.0 million and terminated the Receivables Financing Facility.
+The termination resulted in expense of \$0.5 million recorded within "Debt modification and extinguishment costs" in our Consolidated Statements of Comprehensive Loss for the year ended December 31, 2021.
 The expense was comprised of the write-off of the unamortized debt issuance costs, as well as third party fees associated with the termination.